wp-plugins/wp-links/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SEO friendly plugin that forces external links to open in a new tab, increasing the time a user spends on your website potentially increasing your search engine ranking.
+SEO friendly plugin that forces external links to open in a new tab increasing visit length and potentially increasing your search engine ranking.

 == Description ==

 WP Links is a SEO friendly, external link handler to improve your on page SEO and increase the time a user spends on your website/blog.
 One of the ways you can increase your search engine ranking is by increasing the time a user spends browsing your website.

 WP Links also offers the ability to add rel="external nofollow" to all external links.
 Adding this html attribute to a link effectively stops a link becoming a vote for another page, as far as Google and some other search engines are concerned.
 As your site grows some links become stale and could hurt your search engine rankings.
-By using WP Links you can improve your search engine rankings.
+Using the html attribute on an external (outbound) link tells Google you don't vouch for this other web page enough to help it's search rankings.

 = Options =
 1. Add rel="external nofollow" to external links